American Hustle (2013)

 It turns out that when Richie went back to bust Alfonse Simone, there was a divorce attorney there instead.
 The man Rich thought was Alfonso Simone was actually Ed Malone, the mutual con artist friend who threw the party that Irving first met Sydney at.
 Richie defends himself by saying he was conned; Irving points out that it makes him look just as incompetent, since he was conned by the very same con men whom he forced to entrap the members of Congress in the first place.
 He also points out that Richie was only able to find evidence against good guys like Carmine who were really just working to better New Jersey; and that he didn't get anything on the big guys like Tellegio.
 Stoddard tells Richie he should go home, and that he won't be involved with the case anymore, except for witness testimony.

 Six congressmen, one senator, and Carmine Polito are all arrested.
 Because the two million is given back by Irving and Sydney, Carmine's sentence is reduced to 18 months.
 When the story was written, all accounts of Richie's involvement are left out; he never gets the glory he craved for so long.
 Sydney and Irving move in together; Rosalyn goes on to live with Pete, who tells Irving that Victor Tellegio appreciates him for making sure he was free of any conviction (since he never took any money, since the two million dollars was wired to Irving and Sydney instead).
 Before they go, Rosalyn gives Irving the sweet and sour nail finish she says he loves.

 Sydney becomes a surrogate mother to Danny for whenever Rosalyn's out of town with Pete.
 She and Irving get a loan from a bank and begin to sell legitimate paintings.
-The last shot is Sydney putting Duke Ellington on the record player and staring seductively at Irving.
+The last shot is Sydney back at her apartment, putting Duke Ellington on the record player and staring seductively at Irving.